-To cope with the rising level of environmental analysis and documentation necessary to obtain permits, MPWMD sought and obtained a long-term permit from the Corps and the California Regional Water Quality Control Board.
-In January 2001, the District applied to CDFG to renew a long term Routine Maintenance Agreement (RMA) to conduct regular maintenance and restoration activities.
-The District received a signed RMA in October 2005.
+To cope with the ris ing level of env ironmental analysis and documentation necessary to obtain permits, MPWMD sought and obtained a long-t erm permit from the Corps and the Calif ornia Regional Water Quality Control Board.
+The District operates under a regional General Permit from the Corps (obtained in 2004).
+However, the is permit expired November 1, 2009 and the District is currently in the process of renewing it.
+In addition, the District has a Routine Maintenance Agreement with DFG (obtained in 2008).
 The District may also seek long-term permits or agreements with other regulatory agencies including the Monterey County Water Resources Agency and Monterey County Planning and Building Inspection Department.